 |Henry Bathurst, 3rd Earl Bathurst.
 William Salter

 This despatch, however, does not support Coase’s and Groenewegen’s comments.
 Some of their comments also raise questions about the quality of their analysis.
 Both Coase and Groenewegen, for instance, referred to the investment as being the purchase of “the farm of the batelage or exclusive privilege of shipping and landing goods in the harbour of Saint Louis.”
 This was close to a verbatim quote from William Marshall’s memorial, but William used the correct name for the capital of Mauritius, Port Louis, not Saint Louis.
-Also, this memorial was dated 31 December 1818 and addressed to Earl Bathurst, rather than dated April 1818 and addressed to the Assistant Governor, as claimed by Coase.
+Also, this memorial was dated 31 December 1818 and addressed to Earl Bathurst, rather than dated April 1818 and addressed to the Acting Governor, as claimed by Coase.
 William did address two memorials, both dated 6 April 1818, to Major General Gage John Hall, the Acting Governor at the time, but these do not contain the statements quoted by Coase and Groenewegen.
 The repetition of the naming error by Groenewegen also suggests that he might have simply paraphrased Coase’s work rather than re-examining the primary sources.

 Some historical background will be helpful in analysing Coase’s and Groenewegen’s propositions.
 Mauritius was captured from the French in 1810 and Sir Robert Farquhar was appointed Governor on 4 December 1810.
 He remained as Governor until 20 May 1823, but returned to England from 10 November 1817 until 6 July 1820.
 During his absence he was represented by Acting Governors, namely Major General Gage John Hall from 10 November 1817 until 10 December 1818, Colonel John Dalrymple from 10 December 1818 until 6 February 1819, and Major General Ralph Darling from 6 February 1819 until 6 July 1820.